Where I’ve been:

 DAY 2 – Sunday 31.05.2015

-The next morning, we woke up early, checked out of the hotel, and headed straight to the beach.
-We spent the morning at Plage de Tahiti, then made our way to Plage des Salins around noon — both beaches were absolutely stunning.
-We relaxed, took a few photos, and had a laid-back lunch by the sea.
-In the afternoon, it was time to head back home to Piedmont.
+In the afternoon, it was time to begin the drive back home to Alessandria.
 On the way, we made one last stop in Saint-Tropez for an ice cream.
-It was actually my first time really seeing the city, and I was struck by how beautiful and elegant it was — such a charming spot by the sea.
+It was my first real time exploring the town properly, and I remember being struck by how beautiful and elegant it was small, bright, and full of life right by the sea.

 First time in Paris easter 2016